 If there’s a lesson here for all nations, it’s the power of simple populist messaging combined with the appeal of demagoguery.

-In this case, former United Kingdom Independence Party leader Nigel Farage, current Foreign Secretary Boris Johnson and Michael Gove, now UK’s agriculture secretary, made promises no one could keep, from leaving Brexit diverting 350 million pounds per week to the National Health Service instead of the EU to new and better trade agreements negotiated with individual EU countries via the World Trade Organization.
+In this case, former United Kingdom Independence Party leader Nigel Farage, newly resigned Foreign Secretary Boris Johnson and Michael Gove, now UK’s agriculture secretary, made promises no one could keep, from leaving Brexit diverting 350 million pounds per week to the National Health Service instead of the EU to new and better trade agreements negotiated with individual EU countries via the World Trade Organization.